alabador/wewatch/README.md

 npm install
 ```

-2. To connect to your own databatase, reate a .env file in the config folder.
+2. To connect to your own databatase, create a .env file in the config folder.
 Inside this .env file (/config > .env), add your port and database connection string.
 ```
 PORT = {insert port # here}